madpsy/xpa125b_controller/README.md

 Note: When using `setfreq` it automatically sets the correct band.
 Therefore, use either `setfreq` or `setband` but not both.

 + In analogue mode only the Yaesu standard voltage input is used for band selection and rx/tx is only via the control cable
++ In icom mode only a Bluetooth attached Icom radio is used for band selection and rx/tx is only via the control cable
 + In serial mode we only accept band/freq selection and rx/tx via serial
 + In mqtt mode we only accept band/freq selection and rx/tx via mqtt messages
 + In http mode we only accept band/freq selection and rx/tx via http messages